 However, there are times when putting in a small investment like repainting will raise the value of the house much higher than that investment.

 Fixing fixtures that are broken or in disrepair may increase your asking price for the property.
-You’ll have the option to sell the house “as is” but you’ll likely to see a bigger return after renovations for instance.
+You’ll have the option to sell the house “as is.”
+However, you’ll likely to see a bigger return after renovations for instance.

 Things like ageing roofs, damaged flooring, and leaking pipes will most likely be brought up in a home inspection.
-At that point, you will have to work with the buyer on who will fix or pay for those fixes.
+As a result, you will have to work with the buyer on who will fix or pay for those fixes.